 - Red Wine: Open up a bottle of your favorite red and add a few splashes to the mushrooms and onions as they are cooking down.
 The wine deglazes the pan and gets all the brown bits off the bottom of the pot which is where all the flavor is.

-How Do You Make This Beef Burgundy Mushroom Soup?
+How To Make This Beef Soup Recipe

 - A huge key to this flavor in this soup recipe is to brown the mushrooms really, really well.
 Don’t skip this step because it adds so much flavor to the base of this soup.